Selene-Amanita/bevy_basic_portals/README.md

 if you want a bidirectional portal you can crate two portals manually
 - this crate doesn't handle "portal recursion", as in viewing a portal through another portal
 - portals created by this crate have no visible borders (not counting aliasing artifacts), you can 'see" them with DebugPortal
-- this crate doesn't automatically handle mirrors, they have to be done manually by rotating the portal's transform 180° to use it as the destination's transform
 - this crate doesn't handle removing portals (it can be done manually to some extent)
 - this crate doesn't handle moving stuff through the portal, it is only visual, more like a crystal ball
 - this crate doesn't handle raycasting through the portal, it has to be done manually
 - this crate doesn't handle resizing window/viewport of the main camera
 - this crate doesn't handle changing the portal's or the destination's scale
-- this crate doesn't work if cameras, portals, or destinations are inside hierarchies (it uses Transform instead of GlobalTransform)